 When our first kid was born almost a decade ago, it was clear in my mind that I wanted to put together a very clear picture of her childhood.
 Mobile phones are, of course, the absolute best way to do that and the countless date and location tagged photos will do a huge amount of the legwork for us.
 But there's a more complete picture to be had.
 What was it like for her parents to be parents?
 Who were they at that time?
 How accurate will her memories be?

 One of the best sources for this kind of thing, for a lot of people, is social media.
 I exported and deleted all my social media long ago so any updates I write are in a journal or in a daily note.
 I started to import a photo or two from events in the past into Day One, adding a bit of color around how the day went and what we did.
-It's quite hard to keep up with that but I try to do that now and then.
+It's quite hard to keep that up but I try to do it now and then.
 I also write my kids long letters each year during the holiday break with my favorite photos of them, who they were, what they liked, and all about the ups and downs.

 A good portion of this is about my kids but there is something pulling me towards collecting more and more data (while being wary of what's stored in the cloud).
 I've started downloading my Google Calendar on a regular basis, bought software to export all my text messages, and have my eye on email now, my oldest and best record of communication (why did I delete my oldest account without exporting?!?).
 I have the export files from Facebook, Instagram, and Twitter before I nuked all the content there.
 I have Netflix history, contact list backups, iCloud data, old notes apps I used to use, Spotify plays, Amazon purchases.
 Just this all out makes me vibrate with nerdy excitement!

 I also have a treasure trove of old photos, old documents, and genealogy work from my mom laying around that I haven't looked through.
 Transferring analog documents to digital ones is a whole other layer of excitement.
 One day I spent a whole day downloading PDF copies of the instruction manuals I had and recycling the paper version.
-I still get a smile on my face when I think about it and having it all at hand in Dropbox is quite useful.
+I still get a smile on my face when I think about it and having it all at hand is quite useful.

 Before you say anything ...
 I am perfectly aware that all of this life logging and digitizing and organization amounts to an actual value approaching nothing.
 If my daughter could know what movie we watched the day she was born (Pulp Fiction, seriously?) at some point in the future, that might be interesting for a second but then, who cares?
 This feels like the most navel-gazing use of time one could imagine.